Marcroth0/p1-secret-bar/README.md

 ## Planning

-I wireframed the website using Balsamiq to get a better idea of the layout.
+<p>I wireframed the website using Balsamiq to get a better idea of the layout.
 Not much the actual theme, but the structure.
-The images were merely placed there to give it life.
+The images were merely placed there to give it life.</p>

 ![Balsamiq](./assets/readme/balsamiq-readme.png)

-The website, being one-paged, and more visual content than informational, it needed to be aestetically pleasing to scroll down.
+<p>The website, being one-paged, and more visual content than informational, it needed to be aestetically pleasing to scroll down.</p>

-To achieve this i left the main content (The Why, The Secret, The Answer) be static and inbetween them let the backgrounds run in parallax effect.
-This lets the user focus on what's static, whilst taking in the vibe from the background-parallax.
+<p>To achieve this i left the main content (The Why, The Secret, The Answer) be static and inbetween them let the backgrounds run in parallax effect.
+This lets the user focus on what's static, whilst taking in the vibe from the background-parallax.</p>

-As guidance for the theme of the website I had my moodboard with a collection of images, which colors and character built the palette with a base of black.
+<p>As guidance for the theme of the website I had my moodboard with a collection of images, which colors and character built the palette with a base of black.</p>

 ![MoodBoard](./assets/readme/moodboard-readme.png)

 ## Details

-Throughout the website I added the same shade of wine-red in tiny forms.
-Not much, just enough to go with the theme.
+<p>Throughout the website I added the same shade of wine-red in tiny forms.
+Not much, just enough to go with the theme.</p>

 ![MoodBoard](./assets/readme/details-readme.png)